How to repair Chaco sandals

 We use a bar tack stitch method to sew the new strap into place.
 This makes it look just like the original strap on the outside and feel cozy on your foot on the inside.

-The video tutorial can be used to shorten Chaco straps as well.
+The video tutorial on how to repair Chaco sandals can be used to shorten Chaco straps as well.
 To view the strap shortening process we use (we cut the new webbing to the right length) skip to 1:43 in the video.

 Check it out because it’s easy to learn the basics of upcycling!